Teach Abroad in BC-Certified Offshore Schools

 Recognizing the demand for a BC education overseas, the BC Ministry of Education created the Global Education Program.
 This program gives international schools the ability to offer the BC curriculum to international students under certain guidelines.
 One requirement is that these offshore schools must employ BC-certified teachers.

 For BC teachers, this equals to more employment opportunities and labour mobility internationally.
-With a larger number of employers to select from locally and internationally, BC teachers can now choose to teach in schools in BC or travel overseas to China, South Korea, India, Egypt, and Qatar to teach the BC curriculum likewise.
+With a larger number of employers to select from locally and internationally, BC teachers can now choose to teach in schools in BC or travel overseas to China and Egypt to teach the BC curriculum likewise.